saverymax/selective_indexing/README.md

     Path to XML of citations for the system to classify.
 Include the file.xml in the path.
     Do not include with --test or --validation

-**--group-thresh**
-    Optional.
-If included, the system will use the unique, predetermined thresholds for citations from journals in the science or jurisprudence category.
-Originally, this was intended to improve performance; however, it was shown to be difficult to apply a threshold chosen on the validation set to the test set.

-**--no-journal-drop**
-    Optional.
-By defualt the system does not make predictions for a small set of journals previously misindexed.
-This has been shown to improve system performance.
-To make predictions all citations, including those from these journals, include this option.
-    Important to note, this option only has no effect when using --predict-all or --predict-medline.

-**--no-pubtype-filter**
-    Optional.
-New in version 0.2.1.
-By default, the system will mark citations with publication types specified in ___ with a 2 in the output file.
-To turn this behavior off, and make normal predictions, include this option.
+**--cnn_path**
+    Path to CNN weights.

+**--ensemble_path**
+    Path to ensemble model

 **--dest dir/for/results/**
     Optional.
 Destination for predictions, or test results if --test or --validation are used.
 Defaults to current directory.
 File names for predictions or test results are hardcoded, for now: citation_predictions_YYYY-DD-MM.txt if running system on a batch of citations; BmCS_test_results.txt if running on test or validation datasets.

-**--validation**
+**--predict-all**
     Optional.
-Include to run system on 2018 validation dataset.
-Do not include --path if --validation included.

-**--test**
+If included, system will make predictions for all citations in XML provided, regardless of MEDLINE status or selective indexing status of a given journal.
+    If this option is not included, the system will switch to behavior intended for use outside of NCBI pipeline, i.e., it will filter for selective indexing designation of journal, publication type, and indexing status.

+**--pubtype-filter**
     Optional.
-Include to run system on 2018 test dataset.
-Do not include --path if --test included.
+Modified from version 0.2.1.
+If included, the system will mark citations with publication types specified in publication_type file with a 3 in the output file.
+    By default this behavior is off.

+**--group-thresh**
+    Optional.
+If included, the system will use the unique, predetermined thresholds for citations from journals in the science or jurisprudence category.
+Originally, this was intended to improve performance; however, it was shown to be difficult to apply a threshold chosen on the validation set to the test set.

+**--journal-drop**
+    Optional.
+By default the system makes predictions for a small set of journals previously misindexed.
+Include this option to not include those predictions in the output.
+This has been shown to improve system precision.
+To make predictions all citations, including those from these journals, do not include this option.
+    Important to note, this option has no effect when using --predict-all or --predict-medline.

 **--predict-medline**
     Optional.
 If included, the system will make predictions for